-Some wise man once said that ‘a picture is worth a thousand words’.
-Very true, as data visualization does make it easier to absorb large amounts of information quickly.
+Some wise man once said that a picture is worth a thousand words.
+It is very accurate, as data visualization makes it easier to absorb large amounts of information quickly.
 However, words play a crucial role too.
 How often do you encounter a data visualization without any text on it?

-This article talks about 5 text elements and how they can be used to enhance the meaning of any data visualization.
+This article talks about five text elements and how they enhance the meaning of any data visualization.
 The text elements that we are going to discuss are:

 - Chart caption